m-lab/website/_pages/tests/ndt/ndt.md

 * In BigQuery, unified views are prepended with `unified_`:
   * [measurement-lab.ndt.unified_downloads](https://console.cloud.google.com/bigquery?project=measurement-lab&p=measurement-lab&d=ndt&t=unified_downloads&page=table){:target="_blank"}
   * [measurement-lab.ndt.unified_uploads](https://console.cloud.google.com/bigquery?project=measurement-lab&p=measurement-lab&d=ndt&t=unified_uploads&page=table){:target="_blank"}
-* Unified views with suffixes resembling date codes are to support differential A/B testing across changes to our data processing which might affect downstream research results.
+* Unified views with suffixes resembling date codes are to support differential A/B testing across processing changes.
+  They give researchers a easy way to detect if our canges have any affect on downstream research results.

 For more background on unified views see [blogposts] @@@@ note that some of the terminology has evolved slightly since the blog posts.